bebauer/webflux-handler-dsl/docs/directives/pathvariables/README.md

 ## String Extensions

-The arguments for the directives expect a PathVariable instance.
+The arguments for the directives expect a `PathVariable` instance.
 Those instances can and should be created through String extensions.
 This way the path variable will be converted into the correct type.

 ### Provided Extension Methods

+* pathVariable\(converter\)
 * stringVar\(\)
 * booleanVar\(\)
 * byteVar\(\)